ropnop/xxetimes/README.md

                         Port for local DTD helper server -i INTERFACE, --listenIP INTERFACE
-                        Bind IP address for local DTD helper server
+                        Bind IP address for local DTD helper server --b64                 Flag if data will be base64 encoded (e.g. using php's convert.base64 function for files)
 ```

 It will likely require customization and tweaking for each specific vulnerability, but as long as the locations `{targetFilename}`, `{xxeHelperServerInterface}` and `{xxeHelperServerPort}` are present it should work.